-But this is more than simply an energy problem.
+But this could be more than simply an energy problem.
 It’s more like cloudy cognition.
 Our brain is stuck in 1st gear.
-So we need something other than a stimulant for our central nervous system to get our brain to shift into drive.
+We need a long-term solution to support our central nervous system and get our brain to shift into drive.

 - Acetyl L-Carnitine (ALCAR).
 One of my favorite nootropics, ALCAR increases memory, mental alertness, fluid thought and is a potent antioxidant.
 ALCAR boosts acetylcholine (ACh) and transports fatty acids through cell membranes into mitochondria for use as brain cell fuel.

 - Coenzyme Q10.
 Is a fat-soluble coenzyme found in mitochondria and is part of the electron transport chain.
 Contributing to the cellular respiration that generates energy in the form of adenosine triphosphate (ATP).

 - PQQ (pyrroloquinoline quinone).
 Is an enzyme cofactor active in every one of your cells.
 PQQ has the unique ability to create new mitochondria leading to more cellular energy.
 Resulting in quicker thinking, better memory, elevated alertness, less mental fatigue, and less brain fog!

 - R-Lipoic Acid.
 A cofactor for mitochondrial enzymes involved in carbohydrate energy production.
 R-Lipoic Acid activates choline acetyltransferase and increases in glucose uptake which supplies more Acetyl-CoA for the synthesis of acetylcholine.
 More cellular energy for quicker thinking and less brain fog.